alphagov/govuk-docker/README.md

 govuk-docker run bash
 ```

-### How to: change a service e.g. upgrade Ruby

-This will usually involve editing a `Dockerfile`, for things like system packages or new language versions; or a `docker-compose.yml` file, for things like environment variables and dependencies on other services.
-When a `Dockerfile` changes, the associated image needs to be rebuilt, which can be done in the service directory by running `gdb`.

 ### How to: setup a specific service

 If a new service has been added to govuk-docker, first pull the latest version to get the changes.
 Then use `make app-name` to clone (if necessary) and set up just that app and its dependencies.